“If I don’t, I will be nothing but skin and groans.”

 “I know it is bones,” the BFG said.
 “But please understand that I cannot be helping it if I sometimes is saying things a little squiggly.
 I is trying my very best all the time.” ~ The BFG, Roald Dahl

-Roald Dahl’s the BFG is on the big screen now, but did you know Dahl has a history connecting him to the dyslexia community?
+Roald Dahl’s the BFG is available to rent on DVD or Blueray now, but did you know Dahl has a history connecting him to the dyslexia community?
 There are some reports that Dahl, himself may have even had dyslexia.
 However, what we do know for sure is that shortly before his death in 1990, Dahl wrote a book titled The Vicar of Nibbleswicke with all proceeds going to the Dyslexia Institute.
 The story is about a man who has a “rare condition called back to front dyslexia.”

 As a parent of two children who have dyslexia, I also found many connections while reading Dahl’s The BFG aloud to my kids.
 I wanted them to know the story before we saw the movie.
 I never read this book as a child, but it delighted me even as an adult!
 Even more – I love the references to mixed-up words and the love Sophie shows to her new friend.